 Applicants must hold at least a Master of Science (M.Sc.) or equivalent degree and should be actively engaged in research and development.

-The NAM Fellowship was initiated nine years ago to provide opportunities to scientists from developing countries to work with the ZMT and to strengthen their research skills and gain new knowledge.
+The NAM Fellowship was initiated 15 years ago to provide opportunities to scientists from developing countries to work with the ZMT and to strengthen their research skills and gain new knowledge.

 Since the start of the programme in 2008 ZMT has hosted NAM-Fellows from amongst other Indonesia, Tanzania, Indonesia, Mauritius, Malaysia, Myanmar Bangladesh, Colombia, Kenya, Vietnam, Iran, Nigeria, Gambia, Egypt, Jordan or India.
 Some of these fellowships have developed into research cooperations.